This is a short review of Ensemble Methods in Data Mining, by G. Seni and J. Elder (Morgan & Claypool, 2010).

 and some papers by Leo Breiman that I listed in another post.

 The essential steps in building ensemble models are (1) constructing varied models, and (2) combining their estimates.
 The first step can be seen as a way to introduce some kind of variety, or fluctuations, in model outputs, while the second step is a way to circumvent the decision of a single weak classifier by averaging over a collection of such decisions.
-Note that we do not need to use the same model, but different kind of classifier might be combined.
+Note that we do not need to use the same model, but different kind of classifiers might be combined.
 Here is another and more complete definition, by Nisbet et al.,(†) pp. 306-307:

 To build ensembles, you need to construct varied (and accurate enough) models and combine their estimates.
 There are five ways to generate variability, by modifying